 The writers forum, online

+NOTE: This blog was written during our first year of Covid lockdowns.
 Yesterday I logged into 'Gay Fiction, Gay Lives,' a forum hosted by Jerry L. Wheeler for Bold Stroke Books.
 It's an interesting time for publishers.
-I applaud this initiative by Bold Stroke Books as there is a large audience sitting at home looking for distractions, and a whole weekend of discussions and book readings is …
+I applaud this initiative by Bold Stroke Books as there is a large audience sitting at home looking …

 When Romance Rules!
 (Guest blog by Hans M Hirschi)